Your home being more energy efficient leads to cheaper bills, and an overall reduction in carbon footprint.

 Solar panels harvest energy from the sun and convert it into usable electricity for your home.

-Installing solar panels gives you the potential to generate your own renewable electricity, although expensive to buy and get fitted, it’s one of the most cost-effective improvements you can look into!
+Installing solar panels gives you the potential to generate your own renewable electricity, although expensive to buy and get fitted, it’s one of the most cost-effective energy efficient home improvements you can look into!

 The costs incurred are typically between £2,000 to around £8,000.
 This figure depends on your location, and the number of solar panels you require based on roof space.